MakeSchool-Tutorials/web-7-react-redux-tetris-app/P19-Rotating-Blocks/content.md

 Hint, rotation can't exceed the last index of the the rotations for that shape.

-Hint: You can move the blokc into view by setting the default value for y, then clicking the rotate button will show the rotation.
+Hint: You can move the block into view by setting the default value for y, then clicking the rotate button will show the rotation.